Operation Illumination Bike Light Giveaways

 Operation Illumination: BikePGH’s bike light giveaway program

 Operation Illumination is BikePGH’s initiative to install front and rear bicycle light sets for riders with unlit bikes through giveaways at pop-up events throughout the year!
-All unlit cyclists who pass by our pop-up go home with a bicycle light set and bike safety resources, such as our Biking 101 Guide and our Bike Map.
+All unlit cyclists who pass by our pop-up go home with a bicycle front and rear light set and other bike safety resources, such as our Biking 101 Guide and our Bike Map.

 Since 2011 Bike Pittsburgh has been giving away hundreds of free front and rear bike lights annually.
 We care about riders’ safety and education, and this is one of the most direct ways that we can interact with our community to provide that assistance.